kiwix/kiwix-js-pwa/README.md

-# Kiwix JS for PWA and Universal Windows Platform
+# Kiwix JS Wikivoyage for Windows

 *There is a browser-based deployment and **[installable Progressive Web App (PWA)](https://pwa.kiwix.org/)** version of this app at https://pwa.kiwix.org/, but you will need a
 [ZIM file](https://wiki.kiwix.org/wiki/Content_in_all_languages) for testing.
 A [development deployment](https://kiwix.github.io/kiwix-js-windows/) is also available, but code